itssamuelrowe/binarystars/content/classes-and-objects/working-with-classes.md

 about constructors.

 You can use the `new` operator to create other kinds of objects, such as arrays.
-You will learn the other forms of the `new` operator later in the course.
+You will learn the other forms of the `new` operator later in the book.

 To create an instance of the Superhero class, you would write something like this.